 Vegan Snickers Bars

-No-bake Brownie Base (see instructions)
+No-Bake Brownie Base

-- Soak cashews in warm water for at least one hour, then discard the water (you can also boil them in water for 15-20 minutes or until they are soft)
+- You can watch the video in the post for visual instructions.Soak cashews in warm water for at least one hour, then discard the water (you could also boil them in water for 15-20 minutes or until they are soft).

 - 200 g dates, soaked in hot water

 - 2 tbsp smooth peanut butter or sunflower seed butter (40 g)